HEnquist/camilladsp/README.md

   To read from a wav file, use the `WavFile` capture device.
   The samplerate and numnber of channels of the file is used to override the values in the config, similar to how these values can be [overriden from the command line](#overriding-config-values).
+  Note that `WavFile` only supports reading from files.
+Reading from a pipe is not supported.

   Example config for raw files:
   ```yaml